From Guessing to Seeing: Enhancing LLM-Based Program Repair via Trace-Guided Multi-strategy Debate: Introduction

 In summary, this paper makes the following contributions:

-\textbf{Novel Framework:} We propose \textsc{TraceRepair}, a framework that injects diagnostic probes into buggy programs to collect runtime execution traces, then uses these traces as constraints in a structured multi-agent debate.
-Repair agents with distinct strategies generate and cross-validate patch candidates against the observed runtime state, preventing false consensus on patches that contradict actual program behavior.
+\textbf{Novel Framework:} We propose \textsc{TraceRepair}, a framework that injects diagnostic probes into buggy programs to collect runtime execution traces, then uses these traces {to guide candidate generation, execution-based ranking, and structured multi-agent debate}.
+Repair agents with distinct strategies generate and cross-validate patch candidates against the observed runtime state, {reducing the risk of accepting patches} that contradict actual program behavior.

 \textbf{Extensive Evaluation:} We conduct an extensive evaluation on the Defects4J benchmark, where \textsc{TraceRepair} correctly fixes 392 bugs, outperforming existing LLM-based APR methods.
-To assess robustness against data leakage, we further construct a new benchmark, \textsc{Recent-Java}, and show that \textsc{TraceRepair} maintains strong performance on unseen defects beyond model training data.
+To assess robustness against data leakage, we further construct a benchmark, \textsc{Recent-Java}, and show that \textsc{TraceRepair} maintains strong performance on unseen defects beyond model training data.

-\textbf{Open Science:} We release the full implementation of \textsc{TraceRepair}, evaluation scripts, and all experimental data to support reproducibility and follow on research.
+\textbf{Open Science:} We release the full implementation of \textsc{TraceRepair}, evaluation scripts, and all experimental data to support reproducibility and research.
 The replication package is anonymously available at: \url{https://doi.org/10.5281/zenodo.19252356}.